Jesus Army: Theology and economics

 Underwriting much of the Jesus Fellowship's beliefs and practices was a theology of the new creation.
-Regeneration brings the individual into a spiritual family that incorporates and transcends the biological family.
-Critics have claimed that this can tend to break up the natural family, but the Jesus Fellowship maintained that many relationships with parents have been strengthened and that the Fellowship encouraged (and the community paid for) community members to visit relatives, including visits overseas if family members were abroad.
+Regeneration brought the individual into a spiritual family that incorporated and transcended the biological family.
+Critics claimed that this had the potential to break up the natural family, but the Jesus Fellowship maintained that many relationships with parents were strengthened and that the Fellowship encouraged (and the community paid for) community members to visit relatives, including visits overseas if family members were abroad.
 In line with this basic theology, all members were deemed as equal in an economic sense.
-There was little by way of private property for those who live in community.
+There was little by way of private property for those who lived in community.
 Jesus Fellowship community members aimed to "eschew worldly belongings and seek what is perceived as a simple and more ethical form of economic life".
-It is not surprising, therefore, that the "prosperity doctrine" espoused by many ministries originating in the United States was singled out for particular scorn.
+Prosperity theology espoused by many ministries originating in the United States was singled out for particular scorn.
 Wealth was not regarded as a blessing, particularly for the individual.
-An official Jesus Fellowship publication states that "the love of money brings selfishness in human hearts".
-As far as the Fellowship was concerned, "wealth for Jesus" means to the benefit of the whole church and the deprived individuals it serves.
-As mentioned above, the wealth deposited in the common purse included members’ incomes and salaries.
+An official Jesus Fellowship publication stated that "the love of money brings selfishness in human hearts".
+As far as the Fellowship was concerned, "wealth for Jesus" meant to benefit of the whole church and the deprived individuals it served.
+The wealth deposited in the common purse included members' incomes and salaries.
 Approximately half of this wealth was used for the needs of the community itself and to fund evangelising endeavour.
 The other half was re-invested in the fellowship's businesses or in paying off bank loans for new business ventures.
 In many respects the economic structure of the Jesus Fellowship might be said to have been "socialist" in orientation and is most readily seen in the property-less community and the philosophy of "each according to their need".

-One writer has described the Jesus Fellowship as "careful with both members and money".
-New community members had to live in a community for a probationary period for two years and must be over 21, before being allowed to commit themselves to full community membership.
+One writer described the Jesus Fellowship as "careful with both members and money".
+New community members were required to be over 21 and had to live in a community for a probationary period for two years before being allowed to commit themselves to full community membership.
 Although New Creation Christian Community members donated all their money to the Community Trust fund, if they later decided to leave the community, their capital was paid back, sometimes with interest.
 New Creation Christian Community kept its running expenses and its capital completely separate, and has its accounts audited by an international firm of accountants.